 A few months later, I received a report from Curtin University showing how poorly the HPD catch can performed in a laboratory test when compared against other catch cans.
-Of course, given the study was funded by Mann and Hummel a lot of people said the results were flawed and the testing was done to make the Provent and Flashlube Catch cans look better (as they outperformed everything else).
+Of course, given the study was funded by Mann and Hummel a lot of people said the results were flawed and the testing was done to make the Provent and Flashlube Catch cans (made by the same OEM) look better (as they outperformed everything else).

 I very much disagree with this as University’s put a lot on the line to run their testing, they have a lot to lose if any fraud is involved and at the end of the day they have to be funded by someone.
 If you built and sold a quality product you’d want an independent test done too, which would show the truth without any bias.
 No one else is going to pay for it to be done!

 Despite this, I kept the HPD fitted for many months after that, simply because there was no where suitable to install a Provent 200.
 That is until Western Filters brought out a new kit which dual mounts the Provent Catch can and the normal secondary (aftermarket) fuel filter on the same bracket.

 About a month after it was released, I picked up a dual mounting bracket and Provent 200 for $360, and fitted it.
 The HPD catch can was sold second hand for $250, and I continued collecting oil to see how the two catch cans performed in a real life situation, to complete a HPD catch can review, and a provent catch can review.

 I knew running a catch can on modern turbo diesel motor was a smart choice, and was pretty annoyed that I’d blown $385 on an aluminium HPD catch can that didn’t collect nearly the amount of oil you’d want it to.